mhellwinkel/www.masfaaonline.org/README.md

 - [Markdown basics](https://help.github.com/articles/markdown-basics/) will cover most of what you need.
 - This site uses a variant of Markdown called [kramdown](http://kramdown.gettalong.org/quickref.html) for extra capabilities.

-## Hosting
+## Hosting and DNS

 Hosted with [Github Pages](https://pages.github.com/) as a [Project Page](https://help.github.com/articles/user-organization-and-project-pages/#project-pages).

-## DNS

 Domain name is registered at GoDaddy and all DNS is there.
-According to [best practices](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/) the "www" version of the domain is the official version.
-A CNAME record for `www.masfaaonline.org` points to `mhesac.github.io` and A records point to IP addresses at Github which handle redirection to `www.masfaaonline.org`.
+DNS consists of two **A** records on `masfaaonline.org` that point to 192.30.252.153 and 192.30.252.154, and a **CNAME** record for `www.masfaaonline.org` that points to `mhesac.github.io`.
+GitHub handles the redirect from `masfaaonline.org` to `www.masfaaonline.org` so that the site is served at **<www.masfaaonline.org>** according to [best practices](https://help.github.com/articles/about-custom-domains-for-github-pages-sites/).

 ## Site Information